Frequently asked questions

 We make an emotional commitment to each animal in our care.
 We have an obligation to ensure that the new relationship between your family and your new companion will thrive for a lifetime.

 - Consider that this decision will last for many years.
 Adopting an animal, is making an 18-year commitment.

 - Evaluate your schedule to see if you have the time to commit to a pet.
 All pets need basic care, exercise, playtime and love.
 We recommend that you allow at least 2 hours per day in your schedule for walks, exercise and other basic needs.
 Some pets may require more time.

 - Evaluate your budget.
 Over the lifetime of a pet, the cost of ownership can be quite high.
 We advise adopters to budget at least $1,500 – $2,000 per year for expenses.

 - Consider how you will handle special challenges that will come along.
 Housebreaking, furniture damage, and medical issues are all common in the lifespan of a pet.
 Be sure you have the time and money to tackle these issues.

 - Research the pet rules of your living situation.
 If renting or in a condo/co-op, inquire about size, breed, age, training requirements and pet deposits.
 Get the policy in writing.
-If you own, check with your homeowners’ insurance to find out if they have breed restrictions.
+If you own, check with your homeowners’ insurance or HOA to find out if they have breed restrictions.